 Conclusion First: The ability to translate complex analysis into actionable business recommendations.
 Judgment: This skill is more valuable than mastery of any single tool or technology.

-- HC Debates: Hiring committees at Calgary's top tech firms often debate the balance between technical skill and business savvy, prioritizing candidates who can drive decision-making.
+- hiring discussions: Hiring committees at Calgary's top tech firms often debate the balance between technical skill and business savvy, prioritizing candidates who can drive decision-making.

 - Insight Layer (Framework): Apply the "So What?" test to every analysis - can you explain why your findings matter to a non-technical executive?